 IMPORTANT NOTICE

 As part of the Envronmental Protection Agency’s once-every-15-years-review, that regulatory authority is moving full-steam-ahead to tighten regulations governing rodenticides and dispensing devices associated with them.
 Though the earliest the changes envisioned by EPA might be announced and implemented is late July 2024, it is wise to recognize and act upon the “writing on the wall” well in advance.
-Accordingly, since mid-October of 2023 we’ve been in the process of revising the external and internal architectures and labeling of all our E2M2C devices to not just reflect the letter but also the spirit of all the regulatory changes that authorities on this topic consider most likely to pass muster.
-To the best of our knowledge our E2M2C devices have always been more than fully compliant with existing labeling requirements, and have always been the most effective, secure, and tamper-resistant rodent control devices in use anywhere.
-Still, nothing’s perfect, and everything can be improved upon, so we are proactively implementing important additions and revisions that increase the informative nature of their exteriors, and that make them even more effective, secure, and tamper-resistant.
-Some of these revisions will be visible on the devices’ exteriors, while others–being strictly internal–will not be noticeable.
+Accordingly, since mid-October of 2023 we’ve been reviewing and revising the external and internal architectures, labeling, and choice of expendable products deployed within all our E2M2C™ devices.
+We are taking these steps not just to reflect the letter, but to apply the spirit of all the regulatory changes that authorities on this topic consider most likely to pass muster.

 KEEPING SERVICING FEES AS LOW AS POSSIBLE…